peeringdb/docs/docs/ix-f-json-import-rules.md

 - Admins for the network will see hints for their network within the PeeringDB web interface.
 These hints may be accepted or dismissed.
 - The network and the IX are encouraged to reach out to each other to resolve any differences.

+IXP Update Tools:

+- The "Preview" button shows a preview of changes that will be done to your network during the next IX-F import, if "Allow IXP Update" is enabled.
+- The "Postmortem" button shows a log of changes done to you network -> exchange connections as a result of IX-F imports.

 ## For IXPs
 To enable IX-F JSON import: